petrupetru/IntroductionToRobotics/README.md

   Be  careful:  pressing  the  button  in  any  state  other  than  state  1  should NOT yield any actions.
   **•Publishing task:** You must add the code to the Github repo and continue updating the readme with at least the following details (but feel free tobe more creative).
   1. Task Requirements
-  2. Picture of the setup
+  2. Pictures of the setup
     ![My Image](assets/PXL_20221102_141041878.jpg)
     ![My Image](assets/PXL_20221102_141049785.jpg)
   3. Link to video showcasing functionality